millbrook/millbrook.github.io/membership.md

 - MAINTAIN COMMUNITY GARDENS
 - STREET RE-PAVING
 - FUND SOUTH HS SCHOLARSHIP
-- LIASE WITH MALL MANAGEMENT
+- LIAISE WITH MALL MANAGEMENT
 - PARTNER WITH LOCAL POLICE AND GOVERNMENT

 Please feel free to click the **"Pay Dues"** button below to pay your dues using **PayPal**.